crismaproject/worldstate-tree-widget-angular/README.md

 ## Get started

-Simply pull in the libraries and all its dependencies via [bower](http://bower.io/)
+Simply pull in the libraries and all the dependencies via [bower](http://bower.io/)

 ```sh
   bower install --save crisma-worldstate-tree-widget-angular